taylorlee1/scheduler/README.md

 Both owners of a schedule or contributors of a schedule can create Availabilities (see pictures below).
 Only the owner of an Availability can edit/delete the Availability.
 I need to enhance this to allow owners to delete availabilities.

 Owners of the schedule will see a table of all the aggregated Availabilities and can use the checkbox inputs to mark which workers can work in which timeslots.

+Please see the Wiki for screenshots of the application.